Nexirift/support/docs/legal/terms-of-service.md

 As a personal hobby project, Nexirift operates entirely free of charge and does not accept donations, subscriptions, or any form of payment.

-!!! warning "Fraud Alert"
-    **Beware of impersonators.** Anyone claiming to represent Nexirift staff and requesting donations, payments, or financial contributions is fraudulent.
+Anyone claiming to represent Nexirift staff and requesting donations, payments, or financial contributions is fraudulent.
 We have no official fundraising activities and never solicit money from users.
 If you encounter such solicitations, please report them immediately.

 This may change in the future, but we will let you know via the announcements feature if it does.